NaPoGenMo/NaPoGenMo2016/README.md

 #Resources

-There's an [open issue](https://github.com/NaPoGenMo/NaPoGenMo2014/issues/1) where you can add resources (libraries, corpuses, APIs, techniques, etc).
+There's an [open issue](https://github.com/NaPoGenMo/NaPoGenMo2016/issues/1) where you can add resources (libraries, corpuses, APIs, techniques, etc).

-There are already a ton of resources on the old resources thread for NaNoGenMos 2014 and 2013.
+There are already a ton of resources on the old resources thread for the [2015 edition](https://github.com/NaPoGenMo/NaPoGenMo2015/issues/1).

 #That's It